anchorblock/object_detection/README.md

 <br>

-The later image is generated using this repo's code: [Check the Inference Command](./README.md#inference-with-panoptic-segmentation-model)
+The later images are generated using this repo's code: [Check the Inference Command](./README.md#inference-with-panoptic-segmentation-model)

 ## Table of Contents